 No, third-party checks cannot be deposited into your account without first having them sign the back of it and giving you written permission to deposit it.

 Can I Cash a Check That is More Than My Checking Account Balance?

 No, you can’t cash a check that is more than your bank account.
 You will need to deposit the funds into your account before cashing it.
 Following a budget by paycheck model can help avoid insufficient funds in your accounts.

-Knowing the details of cashing a third party check is important.
+Knowing the details of what is a third-party check is important.
 If you’re uncertain about which options are open to you, it’s best to ask your bank or financial institution directly.
 Some banks may cash a check if the pay to the order is made out to another person and all of the requirements are met for endorsing a check.

-The process of endorsing checks and cashing third party checks can be tricky if you don’t know what available services your checking account offers and how they work.
-That’s one reason why banks or a credit union are one of the best options for cashing 3rd party checks.
+The process of endorsing checks and cashing third-party checks can be tricky.
+You have to know what services your bank offers on a checking vs. savings account.
+That’s a reason why a credit union or bank is a great option for cashing 3rd party checks.

-Knowing how to endorse these checks is also crucial.
-When you endorse a third party check, it means that you are signing off on the payment and declaring it as good.
+Knowing how to endorse is also crucial.
+When you endorse a third-party check, it means that you are signing off on the payment and declaring it as good.

 It’s important to note what happens when there is no endorsement or if the endorsement was done incorrectly; without an appropriate signature of acceptance, the responsibility for paying out funds lies with whoever issued them in the first place (typically a bank).
-This can be problematic because banks often have policies against giving cashback to people who’ve endorsed checks improperly.
+This can be problematic because banks, check-cashing stores or a check cashing service, credit unions, and other check cashing entities often have policies against giving cashback to people who’ve endorsed checks improperly.